Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 – Credit

 This information is temporarily stored until the verification process is complete, and compiled into our comprehensive Trust Score.
-The Trust Score is a tenant screening tool used by our liv.rent landlords and property managers to gauge tenant credibility and reliability.
+The Trust Score is a comprehensive tenant screening report landlords on liv.rent can use to evaluate tenant credibility and reliability.

 Check out some of our other posts designed to help tenants: